Use an Image Volume With a Pod

 Run a Pod that uses an image volume

-An image volume for a pod is enabled setting the volumes.[*].image field of .spec to a valid reference and consuming it in the volumeMounts of the container.
+An image volume for a pod is enabled by setting the volumes.[*].image field of .spec to a valid reference and consuming it in the volumeMounts of the container.
 For example:

 apiVersion: v1